wilsonliaows/docs/connectors/salesforce.md

 ### Using real-time triggers

-Workato offers real-time capabilities for 2 salesforce triggers, namely **New Object** and **New/Updated Object**.
-This allows workato to pick up any object that was created/updated in Salesforce immediately.
+Workato offers real-time capabilities for 2 Salesforce triggers, namely **New Object** and **New/Updated Object**.
+This allows Workato to pick up any object that was created/updated in Salesforce immediately.
 To enable this,
-1. Log in to your salesforce instance and click on 'Setup' on the top right of the page.
+1. Log in to your Salesforce instance and click on 'Setup' at the top right of the page.
 2. On the left hand panel, under Build, click on Create > Workflow & Approvals > Workflow rules.
 3. Select the Object which you want to receive real time updates for and click Next.
 4. Fill in the required and optional field:
   Rule name,
   Rule Criteria (Rule criteria can be set based on your preference.
-For example, only when Opportunity status equals “Closed-won".)
+For example, only when Opportunity status equals “Closed Won".)
   After you are done, click **Save & Next**.

 5. Select New Outbound Message under Specify workflow actions and fill in the required and optional fields.
 6. You are now set up for real-time integration!
 Simply go to your Workato recipe and choose real-time trigger.
 Note that you can only use these triggers with objects you have set up the above steps with.

-To use Salesforce real-time triggers, the user needs to be on the **Workato Enteprise Plan**.
+Salesforce real-time triggers is enabled only for certain plans.
+Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

 ### Working with generic triggers in Salesforce
-In workato, a Trigger refers to a condition that is set to start off a recipe.
+In Workato, a Trigger refers to a condition that is set to start off a recipe.
 All the triggers on the Salesforce connector deals with **Objects**.
 The name of the trigger tells you exactly what event must occur for a recipe to take place.
 The term "object" is exactly the same as how it is used within Salesforce itself, and refers to things such as leads, opportunities, accounts, as well as custom objects you may have created for your organisation.
 Simply click on the Object field's dropdown list and you will be able to see all the objects associated with the instance of Salesforce you have connected to a recipe.
 For example, you use the trigger **"New Object"** and select **Lead** as the object.
 Your recipe will trigger every time a new lead is created.

 ### Working with generic create/update/search actions in Salesforce
-When working with Salesforce Actions on Workato, you should find it extremely easy if you are familliar with the fields in the objects on your salesforce account.
+When working with Salesforce Actions on Workato, you should find it extremely easy if you are familliar with the fields in the objects on your Salesforce account.
 When you select an object to use in a create/update/search action, you will see all the fields associated with that object appearing in your action.
 For example, if you were to choose **Lead** you will see fields like phone, email, lead status etc. Simply drag and drop pills into the associated fields you want to populate in a create/update action, or for the field you want to search with in the search action.

 ### Working with attachments in Salesforce

 #### Uploading
 To upload an attachment **to** Salesforce using Workato, you can use the **Create Object** Action, and select **Attachment** under the **Object** field.
 Before that however, you need to have a step that downloads the file that is to be uploaded to Salesforce.
 You may use the **Box** action **get file download URL**, followed by using the **utilities** tool to upload it from the obtained URL, or a simillar flow of actions with another connector.
 You can check out [this example here](http://docs.workato.com/handling-files-and-attachments.html#example-of-using-utilities-to-download-file-from-public-url) on how to download a file to Workato.

 #### Downloading
 To download an attachment **from** Salesforce, you can use the **Download file** Action.
-The **file ID** must be obtained from a previous step, usually from the get object details step.
+The **file ID** must be obtained from a previous step, usually from the **get object details** step.
 Once that step is properly set up, you will be able to use the attachment as a pill in the other steps of the recipe, for example, you can use the **Upload file** action in the **Box** connector.

 ## Working with SOQL in Salesforce
 **Salesforce Object Query Language (SOQL)** is used to search your Salesforce data for specific information.
 SOQL syntax consists of a required SELECT statement which may be followed by a number of optional clauses (such as TYPEOF, WHERE, WITH, GROUP BY, etc.).